rlacher/flask-secure-api/README.md

 ```
 Example response: `{"error": "Invalid username: Must be 3-20 alphanumeric characters or underscore"}`

-Similarly, providing an invalid password will also result in a `400 Bad Request`.
-Attempting to register or log in with a non-existent user will yield a `409 Conflict` and `401 Unauthorized error`, respectively.
+Similarly, providing an invalid password will also result in a 400 Bad Request.
+Attempting to register with a duplicate or log in with a non-existent user will yield a `409 Conflict` and `401 Unauthorized` error, respectively.

 ## Documentation